"You look familiar"

 - Speaking of The Crusade, who can forget one of the more famous guest stars they got on the show during the early years, Julian Glover!
 He played King Richard the Lionheart in that serial, then returned in 1979, during the Tom Baker years, to play Count Scarlioni in "City of Death".

 - David Troughton, son of Second Doctor Patrick Troughton, has guest starred four times over the years.
 During his father's time on the show, he was an uncredited extra in The Enemy of the World, then played the Civil War soldier Moor in "The War Games".
 He then went on to play King Peladon in The Curse of Peladon alongside Jon Pertwee.
-Most recently, portrayed Professor Hobbes in the 2008 series episode "Midnight".
+Most recently, he portrayed Professor Hobbes in the 2008 series episode "Midnight".

 - The king of returning guest spots on Doctor Who is Michael Sheard, the page image.
 Sheard appeared in six different stories over the course of more than twenty years, playing a different character each time.
 If you include the audio drama he did, the number goes up to seven.